IAG: Input-aware Backdoor Attack on VLM-based Visual Grounding: Dataset and Arguments

+We provide the details of data partitioning, specifically focusing on the attack data derived from the original dataset.
+Only the poisoned validation and test sets are listed in Table~\ref{tab:refcoco_stats}.
+The ShowUI dataset is divided in a manner consistent with the ratios used by the original developers.
+According to the methodology described in~\cite{cheng2024seeclick}, we train every expression of the ShowUI dataset, maintaining a constant global poison rate of 0.05.

-Here, 'Expressions' means expressions of different object entities.
-'Avg' means average expressions per image.
-The split is made on expressions.
-For each piece of data, if we set it to be poisoned, we will define the attack target as an expression of an object in the image differing from the original object.
-Notably, we also use Coco-2017, whose training set contains almost 118k images with 7.3 objects per image.
-We set the categories of object instances as attack targets, as the annotation is rough in this dataset.
+For each dataset entry designated as poisoned, we define the attack target as an expression representing an object in the image that differs from the original object.
+Importantly, we also utilize the Coco-2017 dataset, as shown in Table~\ref{tab:main_full}, which includes a training set of approximately 118,000 images, each containing an average of 7.3 objects.
+The object instance categories are set as attack targets due to the dataset's coarse annotations.

-We also show detailed hyper-parameters in our experiments in Table~\ref{tab:hyper_param}.
+Detailed hyperparameters used in our experiments are presented in Table~\ref{tab:hyper_param}.
+All our experiments are conducted on NVIDIA RTX A6000 GPUs.